Coordinates for ${\rm SL}_3$-web basis elements in closed surfaces: Introduction

 The coordinates developed in Theorems~\ref{intro-thm1} and \ref{intro-thm-torus} have potential applications to the study of the domain property, the Frobenius map \cite{HLW,higgins2025miraculous}, and the center of the $\SL$-skein algebra of closed surfaces, as well as to $\SL$-Teichm\"uller theory \cite{fockgoncharov06}.
 We plan to investigate these directions in future work.

 {\bf Acknowledgements:} Z. W. is supported by a KIAS Individual Grant (MG104701) at the Korea Institute for Advanced Study.
 Z. S. is supported by the NSFC grant 12471068.
-We thank Tsukasa Ishibashi for helpful discussions.
+We thank Tsukasa Ishibashi and Thang T. Q. L{\^e} for helpful discussions.